nimblehq/sdp/README.md

 # Getting Started

 To add sdp to your project (Using Android Studio and Gradle):

-  add implementation 'com.intuit.sdp:sdp-android:1.1.0' to your build.gradle dependencies block.

-  for example:

   ```
   dependencies {
-    implementation 'com.intuit.sdp:sdp-android:1.1.0'
+    implementation 'com.github.nimblehq:sdp:1.1.0'
   }
   ```
 See the [sdp_example.xml](https://github.com/intuit/sdp/blob/master/sdp-android/src/main/res/layout/sdp_example.xml) to see how to use to the sdp size unit.

-For easy mapping of designs to sdp units, one can create designs with 300 pixels screen width - in this case each pixel in the design corresponds to 1 sdp.
+For easy mapping of designs to sdp units, one can create designs with **375 pixels** screen width - in this case each pixel in the design corresponds to 1 sdp.

 # Note
 The sdp size unit calculation includes some approximation due to some performance and usability constraints.